Skip to main content

 Manual data entry and user input into dashboard.

-Before moving forward, we recommend reading the introductory article to become familiar with Data Manipulation Panel and its capabilities.
+Before moving forward, we recommend reading the introductory article to become familiar with the Data Manipulation panel and its capabilities.

 Architecture